Error Codes 600–699

 602

-DinkeyAdd could not find the API library code in the input file.
+DinkeyAdd cannot find the API library code in the specified file.

 When you add protection using the API protection method, DinkeyAdd modifies the runtime protection API code.
 The file that you specify as the input pathname on the Programs tab must be a file that contains the API code.